microdotblog/help.micro.blog/_posts/2019-02-26-api-indieauth.md

 (Make sure to URL-encode each parameter.
 In the example above the URLs are not encoded to make them easier to read.)

 The user will then confirm on Micro.blog whether it's okay to allow your application to access the user's account on Micro.blog.
-If they approve it, you will get a request back to your application's redirect URL with a temporary auth code in the `code` parameter.
+If they approve it, you will get a request back to your application's redirect URL with a temporary auth code in the `code` parameter, as well as a `state` parameter.
+Make sure to verify that the state matches the original value that you generated for this session.

 Finally, make a `POST` request to Micro.blog to verify the temporary auth code and get a permanent access token to be used in requests to the Micro.blog API.
 Use the other URL retrieved in the `link` tags on the user's home page above, with 2 parameters: